berttejeda/bert.config/README.md

 The above should return `[{'subitem1': 'value1'}, 'value1']`

 Note: When retrieving values via wildcard, the return value is a list object.

+## Load a configuration file as a python object

+Same as the above examples, just call the load_config method with as_object=True, as with `superconf.load_config('~/myconfig.yaml', as_object=True)`

+Retrieving values from the object would require dot-notation, as with: `print(settings.section1.subsection1.item2)`

+Note: This approach does not support retrieving values via wildcard reference.